papagiannakis/glGA-edu/README.md

 ## @Copyright George Papagiannakis, 2012-2017, University of Crete & FORTH ##

+### Read carefully before proceeding
+* Always work on the dev branch of the repo (on the Code tab, if the main branch is selected instead, click and choose dev).
+* You may download a copy of this repo by clicking the green Code button on the Code tab and then select Download zip.
+Make sure you have selected the dev branch first!
+* In case you find any errors you may open an Issue, in the Issues tab.
+Describe the problem and the required steps to replicate it.
+Again make sure you are working on the dev branch!

 ### License is provided in the license.txt ###

 ## glGA is described here: